fschatbot/space-traders/README.md

   - [ ] `No-Token` Error Handling
   - [ ] Rate Limiting (Optional)
   - [ ] Checking if the endpoint can even be execute (highly optional)
+  - [ ] Implement System and Waypoint Verification
+  - [ ] React Hook for the API
 - [ ] Automation
   - [ ] Auto-accepting and fulfilling contracts
   - [ ] Auto-mining till cargo is full or a goal is reached
+  - [ ] Auto-switching between flight mode depending on the distance and fuel
+  - [ ] Auto-refueling if coin consumption is less than 1%.
 - [ ] General
   - [ ] Showcasing Name and Credits in Navbar
   - [ ] Icons for almost everything